ricardomerlin/FakeBook/README.md

 3. Cd into frontend and run `npm install`.

-4. Travel back to the FakeBook repository and cd into backend, and then server.
+4. Travel back to the FakeBook directory and cd into backend, and then server.

 3. Run `pipenv install` to install all dependencies.